r-mccarty/tremor-dashboard/memory-bank/progress.md

 - **Project Understanding**: Basic understanding of the project structure and purpose has been documented
 - **Documentation**: Core Memory Bank files have been created with initial content
 - **Font System**: Feature Flat font family has been added to the project
+- **UI Enhancement**: Added a hero section with a globe visualization to the overview page

 ## What Works
 - **Project Structure**: The Next.js application structure is in place with App Router organization